3D Printer In Space

 Made In Space

-The company that NASA contracted with is Made In Space Inc., located in northern California.
-They were contracted to design, build and operate the 3D printer that was installed on the International Space Station.
+The company that NASA contracted with for 3D printing is Made In Space Inc., located in northern California.
+They were contracted to design, build, and operate the 3D printer that was installed on the International Space Station.
 So what’s so smart about this approach?
 This process can provide the crew with what they need in less time.
 No need to wait for the next supply vessel to reach the station.

 The first test was to print a ratchet wrench.
 This was done from a data file that was uploaded to the printer from the ground.

 The Space Stations 3D Printing Program Manager Niki Werkheiser explained, “For the printer’s final test in this phase of operations, NASA wanted to validate the process for printing on demand, which will be critical on longer journeys to Mars.”